Explore the incredible wilderness of Western Australia and the Northern Territory

-1. This trip starts in Broome with an arrival day and finishes in Darwin after breakfast.
-Onward travel can be booked any time.
+1. This trip starts in Broome at approximately 7:00am and finishes around 6pm on day 14.
+Onward travel must be booked the following day.

 2. This trip requires a sleeping bag

-3. This trip is available in Basix and Original, see code PKTBD-O for Original
+3. This trip is available in Basix and Original, see code PKTBD-B for Basix

 4. Trip also runs in reverse, see code PKTDB-O or PKTDB-B